LEGALISE IT

 Allowing adults to grow their own and share with friends and those they care for, will definitely make a big dent in the illegal market.

-Yes!
-78% of Australians believe that cannabis use and possession should not be a crime.
+Yes! over 80% of Australians believe that cannabis use and possession should not be a crime.

 This number grows every year.
 Australians increasingly understand the benefits of law reform and recognise that current policies are not effective at reducing harm.